Keloc13/Twitter_Clone/README.md

 The following **required** functionality is completed:

-- [ X] User sees app icon in home screen and styled launch screen.
+- [X] User sees app icon in home screen and styled launch screen.
 (1pt)
 - [X] User can sign in using OAuth login flow.
 (1pt)
 - [X] User can Logout.
 (1pt)
 - [X] Create Data Models for User and Tweet.
 (1pt)